OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Adding Infrastructure to Octopus Deploy

-This section of the Workshop, will be led by a presentation, so please follow on-screen.
+This section of the workshop will be led by a presentation, so please follow on-screen.

 * Create 4 Web Apps using ARM Template.
-(1 x Development, 1 x Test & 2 x Production)
+(1 x Development, 1 x Test & 2 x Production).
-* Create 1 Bastion box using Server ARM Template
+* Create 1 Bastion box using Server ARM Template.
-* Create 1 SQL Server using SQL ARM Template
+* Create 1 SQL Server using SQL ARM Template.
-* Create 1 Windows Service Server with Server ARM Template
+* Create 1 Windows Service Server with Server ARM Template.

 ### Infrastructure Tips & Instructions

-All of the below will be carried out by Class led Instructions.
+All of the following will be carried out by class led instructions:

-* Turn on auto-shutdown on Azure VM's to save cost
+* Turn on auto-shutdown on Azure VM's to reduce costs.
-* Get Web Apps IP addresses in Properties, and add this and IP from Windows Service Server to be allowed to connect to port 1433 on the SQL Server.
+* Get Web Apps IP addresses in properties, and add this and the IP from Windows Service Server to be allowed to connect to port 1433 on the SQL Server.
 * Turn on Windows & SQL Authentication on SQL Server.
 * Allow RDP on SQL Server to just the Bastion Box, and connect into SQL Server.
-* Install [Tentacles](https://octopus.com/downloads) on Bastion box and Windows Services Server and add to Octopus Cloud
+* Install [Tentacles](https://octopus.com/downloads) on Bastion box and Windows Services Server, and add to Octopus Cloud.
-* Add Environments Development, Test & Production to Octopus Cloud.
+* Add the environments Development, Test, & Production to Octopus Cloud.
-* Add Infrastructure to Octopus Cloud Instance
+* Add infrastructure to Octopus Cloud instance.
-* Tag Azure Web Apps with `OctoFX-Web`
+* Tag Azure Web Apps with `OctoFX-Web`.
-* Tag Bastion Box with `OctoFX-Bastion`
+* Tag Bastion Box with `OctoFX-Bastion`.
-* Tag Windows Service Server with `OctoFX-RateSvc`
+* Tag Windows Service Server with `OctoFX-RateSvc`.

-### Create Deployment Process in Octopus Deploy
+### Create the Deployment Process in Octopus Deploy

-This section of the Workshop, will be led by a presentation, so please follow on-screen.
-You can also see OctoFX being configured in Octopus Deploy on [YouTube](https://www.youtube.com/watch?v=6DsJvtTcGMc)
+This section of the workshop will be led by a presentation, so please follow on-screen.
+You can also see OctoFX being configured in Octopus Deploy on [YouTube](https://www.youtube.com/watch?v=6DsJvtTcGMc).

-* Create Development, Test & Production Environments (if not already done)
+* Create Development, Test, & Production environments (if not already done).
-* Create OctoFX Project
+* Create OctoFX project.
-* Create OctoFX Variables
+* Create OctoFX variables.
-* Create OctoFX Variable for Connection String (Server=#{OctoFX.Database.Server};Database=#{OctoFX.Database.Name};User ID=#{OctoFX.Database.User};Password=#{OctoFx.Database.Password};)
+* Create OctoFX variable for connection string (Server=#{OctoFX.Database.Server};Database=#{OctoFX.Database.Name};User ID=#{OctoFX.Database.User};Password=#{OctoFx.Database.Password};).
-* Create OctoFX Deployment Process
+* Create OctoFX deployment process.

-Your OctoFX Deployment process should look something like:
+Your OctoFX deployment process should look something like:

 ![It should look something like](/Images/octopusoctofx.png)

 ### Thursday 12th March Morning Session

-* Turn on Infrastructure if you have shutdown enabled & Run Octopus Health check and confirm all are available.
+* Turn on infrastructure if you have shutdown enabled, and run Octopus health check and confirm all are available.

 ### Create Build & Release in Azure DevOps

-This section of the Workshop, will be led by a presentation.
+This section of the workshop will be led by a presentation.
 We have a recording available on [YouTube](https://www.youtube.com/watch?v=36DLmkQ6Gs4) which you can use to configure Azure DevOps.

-You should already have Azure DevOps, with an organization and the OctoFX Project from yesterday.
+You should already have Azure DevOps, with an organization and the OctoFX project from yesterday.

 * Browse to <https://dev.azure.com/> and login with details used yesterday.
 * Go to Azure Repos and import <https://github.com/OctopusSamples/OctoFX/> into Azure Repos.